rinward23/AstroEngine/README.md

 > **Licensing note:** Swiss Ephemeris is AGPL/commercial for distribution.
 Keep data files outside the wheel; users should provide `SWE_EPH_PATH/SE_EPHE_PATH`.

-When `pyswisseph` is unavailable the engine automatically registers a **Swiss fallback provider** powered by PyMeeus analytical series.
+`pyswisseph==2.10.3.2` now ships with the core package, ensuring Swiss Ephemeris integrations are present for every install.
+If the binding cannot load (for example, due to missing system libraries) the engine automatically registers a **Swiss fallback provider** powered by PyMeeus analytical series.
 The fallback keeps the Swiss handle usable inside this repository’s test environment while still producing real geocentric ecliptic longitudes, latitudes, and longitudinal speeds for the visible planets and Pluto.
-Install `pyswisseph` alongside the official ephemeris files for production deployments to regain full Swiss Ephemeris precision.
+Install the official Swiss ephemeris data files for production deployments to regain full Swiss precision.

 # External integrations registry